scorot/dewheater/README.md

 mai 06 11:53:31 allsky python3[9685]: Sleep for 300 seconds...
 ```

+# Dewpoint adjustement
+Now that the service is running, one can adjust the setting *dew_temp_correction* in the ``settings_dewheater.json`` file.
+Increase the value if the dewheater is not triggered soon enought.
+Reduce the value if the dewheater is alway active.
+It is not needed to restart the service, any changes in the configuration file are detected and immediately applied.

 # Intergration with Allsky WebUI
 ## Image text overlay
 The dewheater service provides a text file in ``/home/pi/allsky/dewheater/summary.txt``which can be used as a text overlay in the images.
+The user will find use full informations such as the internal and external HR and temperature, but most importantly, if the heater is active or not.
-To enable this, simply copy and paste  this path in the field *Extra Text File* in the *AllSky Settings* page.
+To enable the overlay text, simply copy and paste this path given above in the field *Extra Text File* in the *AllSky Settings* page.

 ## Start/Stop service in System page
 If you want to be able to stop and start the dewheater service from the System page in the WebUI, go to the Editor and set the ``WEBUI_DATA_FILES``variable to this: